tonoplast/ATWD_SAS/README.md

 Both are based in Australia.

 Future codes will be written in "R", and will be maintained throughout the project.
+For any data that were saved using SAS, it can be converted into CSV using the code in the main folder.
+The reason for the conversion is that a nunber of raw data in SAS format are too large (larger than the memory can handle; 5 GB - 91 GB).
+These converted files then can be loaded into R.

 If you have any question, please contact me at :